Microscopic Rydberg electron orbit manipulation with optical tweezers

 The large MHz-scale energy shifts and splittings we observe readily allow for probing the eigenstates spectroscopically by laser excitation of the Rydberg electron in the presence of the tweezer.
+The dipole moments can be measured via Stark spectroscopy.
 In a second scenario, we consider adiabatic modulation of the tweezer intensity after a specific Rydberg state is prepared.
 Applying moderate magnetic fields allows a single PEC to be energetically isolated, which in turn enables dynamical control of the orbital's dipole moment at MHz-scale bandwidth without detrimental non-adiabatic transfer between the eigenstates.
 Importantly, we find that the dipole moment is largely preserved in the presence of an additional Zeeman splitting (see End Matter).
 This results in a giant atomic dipole antenna which can be locally controlled at the single-particle level.
 Adjacent receiver Rydberg atoms could probe these Hertzian dipoles, for example through radio-frequency dressed resonances \cite{Adams2020}.

-We now consider the influence of the tweezer on the quasi-degenerate high-$\ell$ hydrogenic manifold, which constitutes the second class of tweezer-perturbed orbitals.
+We now consider the influence of the tweezer on the quasi-degenerate high-$\ell$ hydrogenic manifold.
 The PECs and selected dipole moments for the two extreme cases $\eta = 1/200$ and $\eta = 1/2$ are shown in Fig.~\ref{fig:high_l}.
 For $\eta=1/2$, all of the unperturbed states are significantly affected by the tweezer, creating a dense continuum.
 In contrast, the tightly focused tweezer in the $\eta = 1/200$ case modifies a handful of levels much more strongly than the rest.
 This has its origin in the approximate separability of the tweezer ponderomotive potential, which in this limit $w_0 \! \ll \! s_\nu$ becomes sharply localized in the transverse to beam direction and can be approximated by

 Consequently, the three-dimensional intensity-weighted matrix element reduces to a one-dimensional overlap integral along the beam axis.
 The transverse-$\delta$ reduction implies that the ponderomotive coupling within the degenerate hydrogenic manifold is effectively low rank.
 Only a small set of perturbed linear combinations with substantial axis overlap acquire appreciable shifts, while the majority of orthogonal combinations have negligible overlap and remain only weakly perturbed.
 This qualitative structure persists for modest $\eta$: increasing $\eta$ mainly introduces transverse averaging over a radius $\sim ~\! w_0$, which smooths fine modulations, yet preserves the separation between many weakly perturbed states and a small set of strongly shifted, localized ones.
 Only for sufficiently large $\eta\sim 1/2$ does the perturbation cease to be effectively low rank, and the distinction between perturbed and unperturbed combinations progressively disappears.
 The magnitude of the energy shifts shows a weak $\nu$-dependence at fixed $\eta$: in the tight-waist limit ($\eta \ll 1$) it increases approximately linearly with $\nu$, whereas as $\eta$ approaches unity this trend progressively weakens and the shifts become nearly $\nu$-independent.